 An investigation is an integral part of the process of securing a victim’s rights and giving them the best opportunity to recover the compensation they deserve and not a “token” payment that won’t even cover the cost of their medical bills.

 We are a fast-paced society that expects to have everything delivered quickly.
 Truck drivers are an integral part of getting the goods we need to the places where we want them.
 However, drivers or trucking companies that value speed over safety may be putting lives at risk — speed can kill.

 Strict deadlines are one of the main reasons truck drivers feel the need to speed toward their destination.
 The turnaround for some jobs can be razor-thin.
-Add to that the pressure from an employer to stay on schedule, and some drivers may resort to speeding to make up time and keep their boss happy.
+With the added pressure from an employer to stay on schedule, some drivers may resort to speeding to make up time and keep their boss happy.

 Other common reasons for speed-related accidents include:

 Speeding is illegal.
 However, many drivers think that speeding is a victimless crime.
 That’s a dangerous driving mentality, especially for truck drivers.

 Speeding accidents can be some of the most serious accidents, with life-altering consequences for the victims caught in the path of the speeding vehicle.
 It all comes back to what you learned in your high-school physics class.
 The faster an object is moving, the longer it takes to stop.
 If a truck’s speed doubles, it can take about four times the distance for that truck to come to a stop, or even longer depending on the size, weight, and load that the truck is carrying.
 An increase in speed also exponentially increases the energy of an impact.
 This means that a speeding 80,000-pound truck loaded with cargo is essentially a battering ram on wheels.